Salwar

 1960s, most interestingly by the leading actresses of Hindi film industry.

-innovative salwar suits and churidar kurta.
-Young girls and women started
+salwar suits and churidar kurta.
+Young girls and women started replacing

 traditional Indian